JackDriscoll13/sn_reporting_app-backend_expo/readme.md

 It is a REST API built in python with fastapi.

-The API sits in between a database and a frontend built in typescript (insert link).
+The API sits in between a database and a frontend built in typescript, the frontend code can be found [here](https://github.com/JackDriscoll13/sn_reporting_app-frontend_expo).
 The application on a whole is a full stack data application that allows stakeholders to understand and report on viewership data related to Spectrum News and it's competitors.

 This code comes from an old commit and only contains logic for about 1/3 of the features currently active in the app.

-### Features Present in this EXPO
+### Features present in this expo:

 **Authentication**
   - I rolled my own custom auth for this app